 The seas and oceans cover approximately 70% of the Earth’s surface forming its largest habitat and have a huge impact on our lives in general.
 All living things—from a bacterium to a giant redwood, a hummingbird to an elephant—trace their ancestry to an aquatic lifeform.
 Today, oceans, seas, rivers, lakes, and streams—a network that connects every corner of our world—are humanity's most important food source.
-And among other interactions, the oceans, seas, lakes, and rivers regulate gases in the atmosphere and play an important part in climate control.
+And among other interactions, the oceans, seas, lakes, and rivers regulate gases in the atmosphere and play a critical role in climate control.

 The following are the unit objectives: